-The teacher may need to explicitly teach EAL/D students the use of equipment and technological skills needed to capture and create digital multimodal texts.
-The teacher may provide reference materials with annotated visuals to support students' in learning the technical language associated with production skills.
+The teacher may need to explicitly teach EAL/D students the use of the equipment and technical skills needed to capture and create digital multimodal texts.
+The teacher may provide reference materials with annotated visuals to support students in learning the technical language associated with production skills.

-In the post-production stage filmed shots or recorded audio segments, are edited using a digital editing program to remove sections, to order information, and to add in introductions, titles, music, visual and sound effects.
+In the post-production stage filmed shots or recorded audio segments, are edited using a digital editing program to remove sections, order information, and add in introductions, titles, music, visual and sound effects.

 For more information on EAL/D teaching strategies that support students to produce language and content for their multimodal texts, see

 Using the teaching and learning cycle for creating multimodal texts

 teaching and learning cycle (TLC) initially developed for teaching writing and reading provides a logical, systematic process for teaching creating multimodal texts (Zammit, 2015; 2014; Chandler, O’Brien and Unsworth, 2010).

 This approach supports teaching students how to successfully create a range of different texts for different purposes and audiences, which communicate the author’s meaning (Miller, 2010, p.214) through attention to meaning design in the different modes deployed.

 The teaching and learning cycle focuses on the cyclical nature of the teacher’s role through the various production stages.
 It includes teacher modelling, and explicit teaching of relevant semiotic knowledge and the metalanguage of meaning-making in different modes, as well as required skills for effective use of any technology, used.